KristofferC/shell_testing/oofem_runnables/file_guide.rst

   - Set 3 (mid nodes) The nodes that are in the middle of two vertices of the element and on the edge with the nodal loads.
 These should have 2 * fz*lz / 3 force.
   - Set 4 (double nodes) The rest of the nodes on the edge with the nodal loads.
 These should have fz*lz/3 force.

-  - Outer radius 10m
+- Outer radius: 10m
-- Inner radius 6 m
+- Inner radius: 6 m
 - Thickness: 0.03
 - Material used in job file: IsoLE 1 d 1.
 E 2.1e10. n 0.0 tAlpha 1.